Team-CJR-VC/APDSPOE/README.md

 - A **DevSecOps pipeline** using **CircleCI** is configured to run automated security scans with **SonarQube** to check for security vulnerabilities, code smells, and hotspots in the codebase.

 ### 3.7.
 Video Demonstration
-- A video showing the working application, security features, and DevSecOps pipeline has been included as part of the submission.
+- A video showing the working application, security features, and DevSecOps pipeline can be viewed [here](https://youtu.be/xpqOqq8GEi0)

 ## 4. Installation and Setup